-Ultimate Nights of Adventure VIP Tour – If you are looking for the true VIP experience, this is it.
-On this 4-hour tour a private guide give you tour of the safaris and all the major Animal Kingdom park attractions.
+Ultimate Nights of Adventure VIP Tour – If you are looking for a true VIP experience, this is it.
+On this 4-hour tour, a private guide gives you a tour of the safaris and all the major Animal Kingdom park attractions.

-Whether it’s your first time to the Animal Kingdom or your 100th, here are a few tips that you should keep in mind when planning your trip.
+Whether it’s your first time at the Animal Kingdom or your 100th, here are a few tips that you should keep in mind when planning your trip.